The Complete Guide to Lubricants: Types, Benefits, and How to Choose - featured image for Best Sex Toys Online blog article

 For Sensitive Skin

-Look for lubes free from glycerin, parabens, and fragrances.
-Aloe Cadabra uses organic aloe vera as its base and is excellent for sensitive skin.
+For those prone to irritation, opt for lubricants that are free from glycerin, parabens, and added fragrances.
+Aloe Cadabra stands out with its organic aloe vera base and is a favorite among people with sensitive skin on our team.

 For Anal Play